mkgin/zabbix_available_entropy/README.md

 ** when entropy is low could get a list running processes
 ***  probably enough information in fuser.c from psmisc utilities
 ** could have a console or logging to a file mode...
+** could also keep track of when the low entropy dips significantly